The Lululemon Studio is a great home gym and a slick full-length mirror all in one | CNN Underscored

 Lululemon wants to fill all your fitness needs.
 The newest launch of the company’s updated paid membership program, called Lululemon Studio, combines the company’s popular interactive smart mirror, streaming classes, in-person workouts and discounts on your favorite apparel.

-This software upgrade not only comes with live and pre-loaded classes from Lululemon’s 15 professional trainers on the pricey in-home Mirror hardware, but new workouts from eight studio partners — representing everything from high-intensity interval training (HIIT) and boxing to yoga and meditation to barre and dance.
-And, for those who want the choice of the IRL experience mixed in with their virtual exercise, the membership offers 20% off classes at those studio locations as well as free classes in Lululemon stores.
+This software upgrade not only comes with live and pre-loaded classes from Lululemon’s 15 professional trainers on the pricey in-home Mirror hardware, but also includes new workouts from eight studio partners representing everything from high-intensity interval training (HIIT) and boxing to yoga and meditation to barre and dance.
+And, for those who want the choice of the IRL experience mixed in with their virtual exercise, the membership offers 20% off classes at those studios’ locations as well as free classes in Lululemon stores.

 I spent a few weeks trying out all Lululemon Studio has to offer and it’s an impressive package of interactive and live workouts as well as a nice discount on all that expensive gear.
-But is it worth the promotional starting price of $795 (from $1495) plus a $39/month subscription?
+But is it worth the promotional starting price of $795 (normally $1,495) plus a $39/month subscription?
 Well, it depends what you’re looking for.

 If you're looking for a mirror-based home gym solution with tons of great workouts (and a cheaper price than most competitors), the Lululemon Studio is well worth it.